Rads059/search_stackoverflow/readme.md

-# Search StackOverflow with Advanced topics
+# Search StackOverflow with Advanced functions

 - The Project Uses Django REST Framework as backend for creating the API
 - For the Database, PostgreSQL is used.